-Free shipping for UK Mainland from 1 palette
+Free shipping to UK Mainland on orders of 1 pallet or more.

 MGN logo